CREB: cAMP response element

 found upstream of genes, within the promoter or enhancer regions.
 There are approximately 750,000 palindromic and half-site CREs in the human genome.
 However, the majority of these sites remain unbound due to cytosine methylation, which physically obstructs protein binding.

 Mechanism of action

-A typical (albeit somewhat simplified) sequence of events is as follows: A signal arrives at the cell surface, activates the corresponding receptor, which leads to the production of a second messenger such as cAMP or Ca2+, which in turn activates a protein kinase.
+A generalized sequence of events is summarized as follows: A signal arrives at the cell surface, activates the corresponding receptor, which leads to the production of a second messenger such as cAMP or Ca2+, which in turn activates a protein kinase.
 This protein kinase translocates to the cell nucleus, where it activates a CREB protein.
 The activated CREB protein then binds to a CRE region, and is then bound to by CBP (CREB-binding protein), which coactivates it, allowing it to switch certain genes on or off.
 The DNA binding of CREB is mediated via its basic leucine zipper domain (bZIP domain) as depicted in the image.
 Evidence suggests the β-adrenoceptor (a G-protein coupled receptor) stimulates CREB signalling.